mirmoktadir/news_app_with_getx/README.md

 ## Getting Started

-My goal: The Developed this app using News Rest API with GetX state manegement.
+My goal: I Developed this app using News Rest API with GetX state manegement.

 A few resources to get you started if this is your first Flutter project: